briansimiyuj/doctor-appointment-app/README.md

     2. Create a component for the Notes Tab and mount it on the Tab Content component with id of "notes".
 Wrap it with the Notes Tab Context Provider
     3. Create a NoteTabHeader component and mount it on the Notes Tab component.
       a.
 Display a title and number of notes
       b.
-Create a button to add a new note
+Create a button to add a new note if the `profile` type is "doctor"
         i.
 On click, call `openAddNoteModal` function from the Notes Tab Context

     4. Create a AddNoteModal component and mount it on the Notes Tab component when `showAddNoteModal` from the Notes Tab Context is `true`